DFE-Digital/Enterprise-Security-Architecture/Guidelines/GDL-SEC004 - ITHC Common Findings.md

 ## 4. Concurrent Logins Permitted

-*Permitting the user of an application to login more than once with the same set of credentials increases the risk of account compromise. *
+*Permitting the user of an application to login more than once with the same set of credentials increases the risk of account compromise.*

 ### Why?

 If attacker access is gained to a user account, the legitimate user is unlikely to observe that their credentials have been compromised if they are able to continue to work as normal.

-Any account compromise occurring in this manner will also impede any investigative efforts due to the difficulty in attributing specific actions to either the owner of the account, or the attacker using the account-owner’s credentials.A  further  risk  arises  from  the  possibility  of  login  concurrency  causing  data  corruption.
+Any account compromise occurring in this manner will also impede any investigative efforts due to the difficulty in attributing specific actions to either the owner of the account, or the attacker using the account-owner’s credentials.

+A further  risk  arises  from  the  possibility  of  login  concurrency  causing  data  corruption.
 If changes are made by the same account, on the same records, at a very similar time then there is the risk of competing actions causing information to be overwritten, or corrupted.

 ### How?